opensearch-project/project-website/_posts/2025-11-25-Introducing-Resource-Sharing.md

 ### Legacy access control model

 Historically, many OpenSearch plugins have relied on a coarse, backend-role–based model to control access to plugin-defined resources.
 In this model—commonly referred to as `filter_by_backend_role`—a resource created by one user becomes visible to another only if both users share at least one backend role.
-This ties visibility entirely to role overlap, giving the resource owner no ability to control who can or cannot see their resource.
+In practice, this means that if two users share a backend role, they automatically see each other’s resources—and the owner has no way to control who gets access or what they can do with it.

 This model introduces several limitations: